 Rally Fees and Administrative Support

 Rally entry fees also provide practical value beyond cruising logistics.
 In previous professional experience, customs, immigration, and regulatory processes were a daily requirement.
-Rally organisations definitely help simplify and coordinate much of this bureaucratic workload, including customs clearance, immigration procedures, border requirements, and international entry formalities.
+Rally organisations definitely help simplify and coordinate much of this bureaucratic workload, including customs clearance, immigration procedures, border requirements, and international entry formalities (around 40-70 bits of formal paperwork for a Pacific excursion).
+On our last trip from Tahiti, it was at the upper end of those numbers.

-For those who prefer not to participate in organised rallies to save costs, that is a valid choice, and we wish them well with your journey.
+For those who prefer not to participate in organised rallies to save costs, that is a valid choice, and we wish them well with their journey.

 However, for many sailors, the value lies in the structure, support, and administrative assistance provided.
 Rally organisers manage complex logistics across multiple jurisdictions, often for modest compensation once operational costs, publishing, coordination, and compliance responsibilities are taken into account.